Updated 15 Oct 2019

 - MATLAB and Simulink examples and documentation

 MathWorks Student Competitions Team (2019).
-Mobile Robotics Simulation Toolbox (https://www.mathworks.com/matlabcentral/fileexchange/66586-mobile-robotics-simulation-toolbox), MATLAB Central File Exchange.
+Mobile Robotics Simulation Toolbox (https://www.github.com/mathworks-robotics/mobile-robotics-simulation-toolbox), GitHub.
 Retrieved .

 @Juan Pablo: You can use the VideoWriter functionality in MATLAB. https://www.mathworks.com/help/matlab/ref/videowriter.html